username-gigo-is-not-available/undergraduate-study-programs-ingestor/README.md

 Before running the ingestor, make sure to set the following environment variables:

 - `FILE_STORAGE_TYPE`: the type of storage to use (either `LOCAL` or `MINIO`)
-- `MAX_WORKERS`: the maximum number of workers to use

 ##### Neo4j